 - Start the conversation.
 Find out why he is avoiding going to the dentist.

 - Set realistic expectations.
-Today there is a huge emphasis on pain free dentistry, preventive dentistry and patient centred care.
+Today there is a significant emphasis on pain-free dentistry, preventive dentistry and patient-centred care.

-- Suggest that they come to the dentist with you for your appointment.
-Sitting in the waiting room, meeting the staff and dentist.
-Starting to get familiar with the surroundings.
+- Suggest that he come to the dentist with you for your appointment.
+Meeting the staff and dentist at your appointment will help familiarise him with the surroundings and what happens at check-ups.

-- Remind hi oral health problems are linked to serious general health problems such as diabetes, lung disease, cancer and heart disease.
+- Remind him oral health problems are linked to serious general health problems such as diabetes, lung disease, cancer and heart disease.

 - Avoiding the dentist is NOT being a role model for his children?

-- If the fear of the dentist is a serious phobia then he may benefit from cognitive behavioural therapy with a qualified counsellor.
+- If the fear of the dentist is a severe phobia, he may benefit from cognitive behavioural therapy with a qualified counsellor.

 Our dentists and dental hygienists are here to help.
 If you need further advice please call us on (03) 6231 3645 to request an appointment.

 Read our article on dental fears for additional help.